 This page contains details of the change request received to include Assessment data in the Student record.
 This request has come from the General Medical Council (GMC) and is being considered for collection from 2020/21.

-The consultation on collecting General Medical Council (GMC) Assessment data in the Student record is now live.
-This includes questions intended to give us a better understanding of what data providers currently hold in their systems and also an opportunity for providers to comment on the implementation of the new proposal.
+The consultation on collecting General Medical Council (GMC) Assessment data in the Student record included questions intended to give us a better understanding of what data providers currently hold in their systems and also an opportunity for providers to comment on the implementation of the new proposal.

 Consultation now closed: thank you for your input.